zachallaun/relative/README.md

 Represents a match played against two players, and returns a vector pair of updated players given the outcome of the match.

+#### `(match-quality [engine p1 p2])`

+This returns a match quality score given a hypothetical match between two players.
+A high quality match is considered to be a match where there is a high likelihood of a draw.
+(Note: not currently implemented for TrueSkill.)

 #### `(serialize [engine entities])`

 Serializes a sequence of player entities into a string representation that could be stored.